Some posts contain compensated links. Please read this disclaimer for more info.

 Cadmos Village, Dubrovnik Riviera

 This pleasant village is hidden in an oakwood forest near the village of Komaji in the Konavle region, just 30 minutes away from Dubrovnik, Dalmatia.
 Whether you arrive here looking for adventure or just a relaxing vacation, Cadmos Village will be able to offer you just what you came for.
 The main attraction is definitely the 3-level adventure park (the first level is also appropriate for children) and four zip-lines, but that is only the beginning.

-At Cadmos Village you can test your skills in archery, play a game of paintball or enjoy some cycling or hiking.
-The restaurant on the property offers traditional meals prepared the old fashioned way; all the ingredients are local, some are even grown in the gardens of the Cadmos Village.
+At Cadmos Village, you can test your archery skills, play a game of paintball or enjoy some cycling or hiking.
+The restaurant on the property offers traditional meals prepared the old-fashioned way; all the ingredients are local, some are even grown in the Cadmos Village gardens.

 Just like the other parts of Cadmos Village, the Treehouse is perfectly integrated into nature.
 Cadmos Village proudly promotes the importance and advantages of using renewable energy sources.
 The entire estate (including the restaurant and Treehouse) is powered by 12 solar panels and an individual photovoltaic system.
 There is also a windmill with two panels capable of charging your electronic devices.

 Cadmos Village is a fantastic example of tourism respecting the environment, and the dedication of the owners to contribute to ongoing sustainable tourism is apparent.

 Stay tuned as Chasing the Donkey adds more ecotourism activities and ecotourism projects in Croatia as we find them.